devPach4545/ADR/README.md

-# Deciding frameworks
+# Decided to implement offline version of dev journal and wrap with Electron JS

 ## Context and Problem Statement

-We needed to decide on the technology stack for developing our application, we can only use HTML, CSS, And JS to make our application as minimal but efficient as possible.
-We were thinking about
+We were discussing if we want to make our application such that it can be accessed both online and offline.
+We also knew that we could only use HTML, CSS, and JS to keep it as minmul with frameworks.
+So, we figured that using fancy stacks won't be helpful.
+Prof Powell mentioned in the class that Electron JS could be used to make a desktop app with the permission from a TA.

 ## Decision Drivers

-* Complexity of implementing an online solution
-* Concerns about data privacy and security
-* Utilizing the team lead's expertise in Electron JS
+- We only have 5 weeks, we were not sure if implementing an online version is possible
+- Nobody had experience with user authentication and other requirements needed to make an online dev journal
+- We wanted to implement local first and then go online if time permits

 ## Considered Options